Glen Rovers GAA: All-Ireland titles

+Decline

 Following such great success in the 1970s the Glen went into a remarkable decline.
 The club lost a remarkable four county finals in five years in 1977, 1978, 1980 and 1981.
 The Glen also contested the 1988 final which they also lost to ‘the Barr's.’
 Glen Rovers atoned for this defeat in 1989 when Sarsfields fell in the county final by 4–15 to 3–13.
 It was the Glen's twenty-fifth county championship title and the last time that the club won the county title.
 A nine-point defeat by Midleton in 1991 was the last time until 2010 that Glen Rovers contested a county championship decider.

+Return to the Top

+The Glen qualified for the 2010 Cork Senior Hurling Championship final, a first since 1991, where they faced Sarsfields where they lost out on a 1-17 to 0-18 scoreline.

+The same sides met in the 2014 Cork Senior Hurling Championship final with the title again going to Sarsfields after a big 2-18 to 0-08 win.

+The two again squared off in the 2015 Cork Senior Hurling Championship final.
+This time however the title went to the Glen for the first time since 1989 Cork Senior Hurling Championship after a 2-17 to 1-13 win.

+The 2016 Cork Senior Hurling Championship win over Erin's Own seen the club retain the title for the first time since 1960.

+An unwanted record

+The 2019 Cork Senior Hurling Championship seen the Glen qualify for the final for the fifth time in the decade where they faced Divisional side Imokilly.
+However the East Cork side won a third title in a row after a 2-17 to 1-16.